Entrepreneurs today have a powerful hold on the collective imagination. Look around and notice the many inspiring examples of entrepreneurs in action.

 A surprising definition comes from Howard Stevenson of Harvard University in 1975: “the pursuit of opportunity without regard to resources currently controlled.”
-For a powerful unpacking of that definition, see here.
+(See also a powerful unpacking of that definition.)

 British economist Israel Kirzner observed in 1973 that an entrepreneur is a “decision maker who is alert to unnoticed opportunities.”
 He also famously noted the phenomenon of “entrepreneurial alertness”: “an attitude of receptiveness to available, but hitherto overlooked, opportunities.”
 In the early 1900s, Alice Foote MacDougall, a restaurant and coffee entrepreneur, was previewing this notion when she noted, “Much of the success of life depends upon keeping one’s mind open to opportunity and seizing it when it comes.”

 In 1949, economic historian Arthur H. Cole described entrepreneurship as “purposeful activity to initiate, maintain, and aggrandize a profit oriented business.”
 Again, this captures succinctly what many people think of when they reflect on the idea, but in many ways it misses the magic.

 Entrepreneurship and New Combinations